Header image courtesy of Netflix

 Tuca & Bertie may share an artist with everyone’s favourite “very famous TV show” about an alcoholic washed-up actor of a horse, but you’ll walk away (read: get up from the couch or out of bed) feeling refreshed and hopeful instead.
 The animated series follows the lives of Tuca and Bertie, two 30-year-old bird-women who are best friends and neighbours, as they navigate adult anxieties and their sometimes frenzied friendship.

 It’s a whimsical and vibrant exploration of life that represents both women and complex universal issues well without relying on clichés.
-Each episode is about 25 minutes long, and its first and only season is just 10 manageable episodes, making it the perfect bite-sized foray into adult animation.
+Each episode is about 25 minutes long, and its first (and to date, only) season is just 10 manageable episodes, making it the perfect foray into adult animation.

 The Politician is a deliciously campy and satirical dramedy following the story of Payton Hobart, an ambitious and wealthy high school student from Santa Barbara whose single-minded aim in life is to one day become the President of the United States.
 Created by Ryan Murphy and Brad Falchuk of Glee and American Horror Story fame, you know you’re in for a wild ride full of hilariously witty characters, OTT and glamorous costuming, and a story that shouldn’t make sense—but somehow does.